 You will need to book your own flights to and from Alice Springs as early as possible.
-Note that flight prices have increased and there are limited services available.

 We strongly recommend that you take out travel insurance coverage.

-We are committed to providing a wonderful programme in 2023, while staying COVID safe, and protecting our most vulnerable singers.
+We are committed to providing a wonderful programme while staying COVID safe, and protecting our most vulnerable singers.
 Our COVID Safety Plan will be sent to you before you arrive at Big Sing in the Desert.

 About Morris Stuart